Test in production without watermarks.

 workBook.SaveAsXml("sample.xml")

-' Export the excel file as Html, Html string
+' Export the Excel file as HTML

 workBook.ExportToHtml("sample.html")